dpc/todo/README.md

 ## Introduction

-I'm not much of a TODO" list person.
+I'm not much of a TODO list person.
 I think managing these is not worth it - takes too much time, where my email is already a natural TODO list.
 However, I do somethimes want to remind myself about something I need to do.
 Usually when I'm in the middle of writting code, etc.

 So my productivity system is simple and built around that.